Image from XKCD

-Quotes can be useful for understanding perspective or to describe data that was witnessed.
-But we prefer to first argue from data points when available.
+Quotes giving a perspective can be useful too, but we prefer to first argue from data points when available.

 Because you don't want to take our material and start a debate only to be shot down by an argument you've never heard.
 There may be arguments we've never encountered but we'll include all we can find, with a "TODO" placeholder if we haven't written a response.

 There's subjectivity here, but we don't intentionally omit contrary facts and don't use ambiguous language to make an argument appear stronger than it really is.

 Is that claim really true?
 Does the source really say what we claim it does?
 Who knows?
 So we include links, page numbers, quotes, screenshots, archive.org mirrors, and so on.
 When relevant, we explain who the authors are and what research they performed.
 And we use hostile sources when possible.
 Because why trust a random site like us?

 The Berean Archive is run like an open source software project.
 The whole site (all code and articles) is hosted on GitHub and we use pull requests to accept additions, improvements, and corrections.
 See the contributing guidelines for details.

 All original content on the Berean Archive is placed under the CC0 "Public Domain" license and is published on GitHub.
 This means you can take an article's code and content and do whatever you want with it.
 If you're not happy with how we run things, you can even clone the entire website as your own and charge people to access it.
 Although in these cases you'll have to make sure you either have permission to use any third party content (such as images) or they fall under fair use.

 Although that'd be silly because we already publish it for free.
 Yet legally we'd have no recourse against you.
 And you may run into trouble with other people if your use of third party stuff no longer falls under fair use.

 I''m not a lawyer and this is not legal advice.
 Even though it is, it's actually not.